Skip To Main Content

 https://www.atsusers.com/atsweb/login.aspx?db=atshamline

 4a.
 ATS Instructions for NEW ATHLETES: In this handout you will find a step-by-step guide to help you through the medical forms process.
 Please follow these instructions and fill in all of your information to the best of your ability.
-It should take you about 30-45 minutes to complete all of the forms within this system.
-You don't need to complete your medical profile all at once.
+Here is a video link for instructions: https://youtu.be/YiaHKumGenI

 4b.
 Things you will need in order to finish your forms: